ollime/bucket-list-app/README.md

 ## Downloads

-Download the .apk or .ipa package from the latest release (TBD)
+Download the .apk package or visit the web deployment from the [latest release](https://github.com/ollime/bucket-list-app/releases)

 ## Local development build